matin-ufl/comparative_activity_recognition/BoW/README.md

 #### Script 1 -- SCP_Task_Category_Data_Classification.R

 This script classifies the cleaned data into two classes based on user input.
-It uses four types of classifiers - SVM, DecisionTree, RandomForest and LDA.
+It uses four types of classifiers - SVM, DecisionTree, RandomForest.
 There are two types of classification as given below :
 	1. Sedentary and Non-Sedentary : 1 as Sedentary and 0 as Non-Sedentary.
 	2. Locomotion and Stationary : 1 as Locomotion and 0 as Stationary.